Hoàng Gia Hợp: Founder and CEO of Hùng Vương Hospital I SàiGòn

-After cabinet member-level position, Dr. Hoàng served as chief inspector for the Department of Health for years.
-During this time, Hoàng inspected, coached, and provided guiding directions to many hospitals across South ViệtNam.
-In this inspection role, Hoàng saw the necessity of helping the Vietnamese people to have better access to medical care.
+After cabinet member-level position, Dr. Hợp served as chief inspector for the Department of Health for years.
+During this time, Hợp inspected, coached, and provided guiding directions to many hospitals across South ViệtNam.
+In this inspection role, Hợp saw the necessity of helping the Vietnamese people to have better access to medical care.
 On his own and with his own savings, he founded and established Hùng Vương Hospital which later became one of the most prestigious hospitals in South Viet Nam.
 He continued to seek for private donations and American aid during the ViệtNam conflict to better equip the hospital with all modern medical technologies as well as training Hospital staff.
-Hoàng was instrumental in managing, teaching, and judging many Medical Students Graduating Doctorate Theses.
+Hợp was instrumental in managing, teaching, and judging many Medical Students Graduating Doctorate Theses.
 His signature was in many hundreds of Medical Doctor degrees from South VietNam´s only National Medical/Dental school in SàiGòn, ViệtNam.

 Life in retirement

-After two decades of internal civil war, Vietnam was united between North and South, Hoàng emigrated to Canada with his wife Hoàng Khương Hữu Thị Võ.
+After two decades of internal civil war, Vietnam was united between North and South, Hợp emigrated to Canada with his wife Hoàng Khương Hữu Thị Võ.
 He died on 7 February 2009 at the age of 102 years.